Vanji language

 The Vanji language, also spelt Vanchi and Vanži (vanǰivor) is an extinct Iranian language, one of the areal group of Iranian languages.
 It was spoken in the Vanj River valley in what is now the Gorno-Badakhshan Autonomous Region of Tajikistan.
 There are only 64 known words.

 In the 19th century the region was forcibly annexed to the Bukharan Emirate and a campaign of violent assimilation undertaken, and by the end of the 19th century, the Vanji language had completely disappeared, displaced by Tajik Persian as a result of assimilation.
 The local dialect of Tajik Persian spoken in Vanj has some Vanji influence.

 Documentation

 The Russian linguist Ivan Ivanovich Zarubin was the first to assess the language in the early 20th century, by which time it was already extinct.
 Zarubin was able to collect only words and phrases recalled by older inhabitants of the region as having been spoken by their grandparents who still knew something of the language, and he considered it one of the Pamir languages.

-Speakers of the Tengshaw Language on the opposite side of the Panj River in Afghanistan have claimed that the language spoken in Vanj was similar to their language, which is a dialect of Darwaz language.